Donya82/202lab-03/README.md

 Resources provided by the mail server include the mail received by a client

+Question 3: What is one common REST Method not used in our mail server?
+How could we extend our mail server to use this method?

-Question 3: the PUT method is not used on the mail server.
+the PUT method is not used on the mail server.
 Perhaps it can be implemented by adding a new recipient or sender address (updating sender, or CC'ing someone)?

 Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they